PerlineDemange/ParentMH_childEA_Moba/README.md

 # No effect of parental mental health on children’s academic achievement: a within-family study

-Scripts used for the analyses of the manuscript "No effect of parental mental health on children’s academic achievement: a within-family study".
+Scripts used for the analyses of the upcoming manuscript "No effect of parental mental health on children’s academic achievement: a within-family study".

 - 01_identify_siblings_children.R: identify siblings and children of siblings in the Norwegian registry